cse110-sp24-group14/cse110-sp24-group14/specs/pitch.md

 - Timeline
 - Markdown converter

+### Vision

+We are envisioning tasks that are correlated with each day.
+Along with a task list, there will also be a specific section to free journal that will include prompts such as accomplishments or blockers for the day.
+Inside of the free journal space, there we will add developer-specific features such as code blocks.
+We are excluding syntax highlighting because it will be too complicated to parse without an external library.

 ## Sketch

 Here is a very preliminary sketch of our project interface.
 Our designer is still working on more detailed sketches which will be shown during the TA standup.